adibarbusoftlab/playgist/_posts/en/2023-10-02-android-update-upgrade.md

 lang-ref: android-update-upgrade
 ---

 Usually, as soon as a newer version of Android becomes available, the user will receive an update notification and have the option to choose whether to download and then install the new version.
-If you don’t get such notification or if the update fails you will have try to update the operation system manually.
+If you don’t get such notification or if the update fails you will have to try to update the operating system manually.

 Here are three options to update your Android system:
 - ***Automatic Update***: This is the easiest way.
 Go to 'Settings,' find the 'Software Update' menu, and let your device check for updates.
 If a new version is available, it will guide you through the process.